 Dr. Daniels’ research covers Future Trends and Entrepreneurial Strategy.
 She has worked on the development of global business and technology strategies for numerous startups and the following larger corporations: IBM, Apple, the Economist, Financial Times, Ford of Europe, Boots Pharmaceutical, Shell Oil, GlaxoSmithKline, Chartham Paper Mills, New York Life, Bank of Ireland, Aetna, Marks & Spencer, Media Companies, and other leading corporations.
 She has facilitated multi-client studies for The Economist Group on the future of business.

 Renée Graham, Assistant Director of the Short-Term Programs Team, manages the programming for Electives Abroad & Away, the International Consulting Experience, and the Global Entrepreneurship Experience.
-She manages the 2019/20 undergraduate Electives Abroad courses to the UAE, Thailand/Malaysia and England, as well as the graduate Electives Abroad courses in Hong Kong, Brazil and Sweden.
-Renée's MSEL Global Entrepreneurship Experience program responsibilities this year are in Chile and China.
-In the Fall you will also see Renee court side as an assistant coach for the Babson women’s volleyball team.
+She manages the 2020/21 undergraduate Electives Abroad courses to the Netherlands/Portugal, Spain and England and Away courses to Califorina (Los Angeles and San Francisco).
+Renée has programming responsibility for the graduate Electives Abroad course in Sweden and MSEL Global Entrepreneurship Experience programs in Chile and China.
+In the Fall you will also see Renée court side as an assistant coach for the Babson women’s volleyball team.